Microsoft-community/Community-website/src/member/index.md

 ## Rules

-#### 1. No harassment, hate speech, racism, sexism, trolling, stereotype-based attacks, bypassing our content filters, de-bloaters/privacy scripts, or spreading harmful/false information.
-You may be banned immediately and without warning or recourse.<br><br> {#rule-1}
+#### 1. No harassment, hate speech, racism, sexism, trolling, stereotype-based attacks, bypassing our content filters, or spreading harmful/false information.
+You may be banned immediately and without warning or recourse.
+<br><br> {#rule-1}

 #### 2. Do not post anything that could be considered sexual, violent (known as NSFW/NSFL) or political in nature (including memes).
 If you are unsure if something is considered NSFW or political, you shouldn't post it.<br><br> {#rule-2}